cucumber/docs/content/about/contributing-to-documentation.md

 Each pull request should only modify/add a single topic.
 Don't lump many unrelated document changes into the same pull request.

-The title should explain what docs you are modifying/creating and why.
+The title should explain which docs you are modifying/creating (and why).
 For example `[docs] Add tags.md` or `[docs] Modify tags.md to explain boolean expressions`.

 The more general contribution process is described in the [Cucumber Community Contributing Guide](../CONTRIBUTING.md).